nadavmoyal/OpenCV_Spaceship_HandTracking/README.md

 3. Run the `Main.py` file to start the game.

 Alternatively, you can skip the installation and download the EXE file to start the game directly!
+## How to Play

+- Stand about 1 meter away from the screen.
+- If you are left-handed, use your index finger; if you are right-handed, use your pinky finger.
+- Try to avoid the moving asteroids and stay alive as long as possible!
+-
 ## Download the EXE File

 Skip the installation and download the **EXE** file directly: